A new hydraulic powertrain may pave the way for reliable and economical wind turbines.

 “At the end of the day our system can push the boundaries of what is technically possible.
 The hybrid drive train has a modular design and can be scaled up relatively easily up to 15 to 20 MW.
 Then the drive train is not the limiting factor but, rather, other components like the rotor blades,” he said.

 You may also like:

-Filed Under: Fluid Power World Magazine Articles, Pumps and Motors
+Filed Under: Fluid Power World Magazine Articles, Pumps & Motors